olsen-cole/zmk-rgbled-widget/README.md

 # LED indicators using an RGB LED

 This is a [ZMK module](https://zmk.dev/docs/features/modules) containing a simple widget that utilizes a (typically built-in) RGB LED controlled by three separate GPIOs.
 It is used to indicate battery level and BLE connection status in a minimalist way.
+This module was forked to add brightness control.

 ## Features